Stock to Flow Model

 Flow of Gold: 3,000 tons

-This means that if all the gold which has already been mined disappears, we need about 62 years to re-mine the same amount of gold.
+This means that if all the gold which has already been mined disappears, with today’s production capacity, we need about 66 years to re-mine the same amount of gold.
 This value is quite high, therefore it is an indication that gold is a scarce commodity.

-When the market price of a commodity drops below the production cost, miners will stop production as they will be in a non-profitable situation.
+When the market price of a commodity drops below the production cost, miners will stop producing as they will be in a non-profitable situation.
 As a result, there won’t be any more flow into the market at lower prices than production cost.
+Assuming there is always some demand in the market, removal of supply pushes prices up, or at least slows down the price drop.

-During the sub-prime crisis, it was known that the average mining cost of Gold was around 1,100 USD / Oz.
-Gold dropped to this area, many miners stopped operations and Gold prices bottomed.
+During the commodity crash between 2013-2016, it was known that the average mining cost of Gold was around 1,100 USD / Oz.
+When Gold prices dropped to this area, many miners stopped operations and Gold price couldn’t go lower, which created the bottom of the market.

 During the last bear market, Bitcoin prices bottomed around 3,100 - 3,200 USD area.
 It is well known that this area was the cost of producing Bitcoin in China where a significant amount of Bitcoin miners are operating.